Leviticus 10 – The Conduct of Priests

 a.
 So fire went out from the LORD: The same fire that showed forth God’s glory in Leviticus 9:24 now showed His judgment at these unfaithful priests.

 b.
 And devoured them: The fire of Leviticus 9:24 was a fire of glory and this was a fire of judgment.
 Yet in many ways it was the same fire.
+In Leviticus 9:24, God sent fire that said, “I accept your sacrifice and approve of this priestly system.”
+This same fire came from the LORD and devoured them, saying “I will not accept your man-based, fleshly attempt to imitate My fire; I will bring judgement.”

 i.
 Fire is a figure of searching judgment and purification.
 Our works for Jesus will be judged by fire (1 Corinthians 3:13-15), and Jesus is described as having eyes like a flame of fire (Revelation 1:14).
 He has eyes of searching judgment and discernment.

-ii.
+iii.
 Many of those who cry out to God, “send your fire among us” think only of a Leviticus 9:24 fire, without considering the same fire is present to purify and cleanse in Leviticus 10:2.
 Truth be known, many of us desperately beg God not to send his fire, so the purity of His judgments will not be known among us.
 God reads our hearts and not only our pious prayers to send revival fire.

 3. (3) God’s warning to Moses and Aaron.